shekodn/financial-api/README.md

 ### Users

 #### Endpoint /api/v1/users
-You can create users by receiving: name, email and age.
+You can create users by receiving: name, email (unique) and age.

 #### Input: